 Update: This post is part of my crime reading challenge.
-You will find my completed reading challenge that includes my tips and a summary of each author and their novels on my Top 100+ Crime and Mystery Novels list page.
+You will find my completed reading challenge which includes my tips and a summary of each author and their novels on my Top 100+ Crime and Mystery Novels list page.
 I wrote the following posts in addition to this post as part of this reading challenge:

 - My post introducing my reading challenge – 2018